 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.

-If you are visiting Cairo enrich your stay by a visit to the world largest open air museum Luxor the cradle of ancient Egyptian civilization.
+If you are visiting Cairo enrich your stay by a visit to the world’s largest open-air museum Luxor the cradle of ancient Egyptian civilization.

-Luxor tour from Cairo will allow you head to Luxor and visit the Valley of the Kings in the West bank to see Colossi of Memnon, Temple of Queen Hatshepsut and Valley of Kings.
-Crossing to East bank you will see the grandeur of both Karnak and Luxor temples.
+A Luxor tour from Cairo will allow you to head to Luxor and visit the Valley of the Kings in the West bank to see Colossi of Memnon, Temple of Queen Hatshepsut, and Valley of Kings.
+Crossing to the East bank you will see the grandeur of both Karnak and Luxor temples.
 Lunch will be served at a local restaurant during the tour.
 The over day Luxor trip from Cairo by flight a highly recommended tour

 Daily from 4:00 am depending on domestic flight availability

 Pick up from your hotel in Cairo to Cairo international airport for your flight to Luxor. upon arrival to Luxor you will meet your guide who will take you to the fascinating city of Luxor to explore its ancient ruins, monuments and tombs.

 Luxor is considered the largest open-air museum in the world it is estimated to contain one-third of the world’s monuments.
 Upon arrival, you will cross the west bank to visit the Valley of Kings The Valley of the Kings is the place where the kings and the powerful nobles of the new kingdom built their tombs where the king’s formal names and titles are inscribed in his tomb along with his images and statues.